DarioJZB/AutoBase/ReadMe.md

 To install, clone this repository and open in any code editor.

 ## Usage
 Before using this code, take all necessary steps to download node to your code editor.
 To properly use this code, type "node index.js" on the command line and a command line prompt application will guide you through creating/selecting from the database.
+Here is a [link](https://watch.screencastify.com/v/GI9QSaLkKHULx7XRMVjL) to a video demonstration.

 ## License
 This project follows the MIT license.